codurance/site/src/_posts/2020-02-05-types-and-accepting-the-facts.md

 ## So static types are better than dynamic ones?

 Well, not exactly.
-A compile-time check gives you a guard rail against some problems.
-Said that relying on types purely to avoid problems isn't the best way to go, even with statically typed languages you are bound to commit mistakes like the one shown previously.
+Compile-time check gives you a guard rail against some problems.
+Having said that, relying on types purely to avoid problems isn't the best way to go, even with statically typed languages you are bound to commit mistakes like the one shown previously.

-The Ruby and Rails community use unit testing to solve the lack of the compile enforcement but you still need to test your code for runtime exceptions, static languages will not need all this coverage but you still need to test for edge cases in the input and nulls.
+The Ruby and Rails community uses unit testing to solve the lack of the compile enforcement but you still need to test your code for runtime exceptions, static languages will not need all this coverage but you still need to test for edge cases in the input and nulls.

 The kind of project that you are doing is also something important when deciding between static or dynamic types.
 In case you are prototyping something and want to move fast a language that forces you to take care of all cases might not be the best, but it will shine in mission-critical applications that shouldn't crash.

-One of the main reasons to use a static typed language is to try to catch bugs earlier.
-Is quite well known that the earlies we catch bugs/problems the cheaper is to fix them, if you never heard about that you can read more about that [here](https://www.researchgate.net/publication/255965523_Integrating_Software_Assurance_into_the_Software_Development_Life_Cycle_SDLC).
+One of the main reasons to use a statically typed language is to try and catch bugs earlier.
+It is quite well known that the earliest we catch bugs/problems, the cheaper it is to fix them, if you never heard about that you can read more about that [here](https://www.researchgate.net/publication/255965523_Integrating_Software_Assurance_into_the_Software_Development_Life_Cycle_SDLC).

 ## Types and abstractions

 Remember the reasons that I mentioned earlier?
-One way to avoid those problems is to abstract those problems in a way that we can reason with more simple terms and that they are presented, force them to tell us what do they mean.
+One way to avoid those problems is to abstract those problems in a way that we can easily reason with simple terms and force them to tell us what they mean.

 There are many ways to create the same abstraction, we can use different types and end up having the same result.